 For better Bluetooth features go with the premium Huawei FreeBuds 3

 The FreeBuds 3 may be older but they use more advanced Bluetooth 5.1 technology and the Kirin A1 chip.
 Not only does this allow for immediate pairing and re-connecting, but it also means listeners can enter dual-mode, exclusive to EMUI 10 devices, which sends data to each earbud individually.
-This affords a handful of benefits: greater power efficiency, decreased latency, and higher transmission rates.
+This affords a handful of benefits: greater power efficiency and decreased latency.

 No matter which headset you get, you’ll enjoy the ease of use, especially across other Huawei devices.
-For listeners on a budget, the Huawei FreeBuds 3i are a fine pair of earphones, but there are plenty of cheap competitors out there.
+For listeners on a budget, the Huawei FreeBuds 3i are a fine pair of earphones, but there are plenty of even cheaper competitors out there.
+Alternatively, we highly recommend the Huawei FreeLace Pro neckband earbuds for listeners not yet ready to go truly wireless.